Staff Profile

 Research Interests

 My research focuses on musical culture in early modern England.
 My published work includes articles on music ownership and circulation, the role of the publisher as music editor, and the sale of printed music outside London.
 Most recently, I have worked on the music print trade, networks and recreational music-making in Cambridge and Newcastle upon Tyne.
-I co-edited, with Kirsten Gibson and Roz Southey, Music in North-East England, 1500-1800 (Boydell, 2020).
+I co-edited, with Kirsten Gibson and Roz Southey, Music in North-East England, 1500-1800 (Boydell, 2020) and, with Simon D.I.
+Fleming, The Music Trade in Regional Britain, 1650-1800 (Boydell, 2025).

 Current Work

 My current work continues to focus on printed music books in early modern England, placing them within the wider context of the full range of activities that comprise the commercial music trade.
-I am researching the movement of musical goods via the domestic coastal trade (thanks to funding from the Bibliographical Society) and evidence of music-making activities in the Duke of Northumberland’s archives at Alnwick Castle (thanks to funding from the Music & Letters Trust and the Bibliographical Society).
-I am also co-editing a collection of essays on Britain's commercial music trade, 1650-1800.
+I am researching the movement of musical goods via the domestic coastal trade (thanks to funding from the Bibliographical Society) and evidence of music-making activities in the Duke of Northumberland’s archives at Alnwick Castle (thanks to funding from the Music & Letters Trust and the Bibliographical Society) and music activities at late 17th-century Carlisle Cathedral.

 -